-To file an amended Wisconsin return, put a check mark in item E the front of the return, complete the return, and include an explanation of any changes made.
+To file an amended Wisconsin return, put a check mark on the line next to item E on the front of the return, complete the return, and include an explanation of any changes made.
 Show computations in detail, including any applicable supplemental forms or schedules.
 Also show how you figured your refund or additional amount owed.